-In Visual COBOL, you no longer relink Fileshare but you need to supply your own separate files, which are .dll files.
+In Visual COBOL, you no longer relink Fileshare but you need to supply your own separate files, which are .dll files on Windows or shared objects on UNIX.
 For more information, see Writing Your Own FHRdrPwd Module, File Access Validation Module and Logon Validation Module in the File Handling section of your product Help.